 What is the treatment for a choroidal nevus?

 In most cases, no treatment is necessary other than periodic examinations.
 In addition to the eye examination itself, photographs and ultrasound evaluation to measure the thickness of the nevus are commonly done to accurately document the size and appearance of the nevus.
 The frequency of evaluations will depend on a number of factors including the appearance of the nevus, and how long it has been present, among other factors.
 In some instances, the nevus may leak serum (the clear sticky part of blood), under the retina.
 If this leakage affects the central vision, than treatment of the leakage may be recommended.
 This is most often treated with laser photocoagulation or photodynamic therapy.
 Both are in office procedures

 Malignant “choroidal” melanoma arise from a layer under the retina called the choroid.
 Please see ‘How the Eye Works’ for more detailed description of the eye.
 In North America, about 6-7 out of each million people will be diagnosed with a choroidal melanoma each year.
-It is the most common eye malignancy that occurs in the eye.
+It is the most common malignancy that occurs in the eye.
 Malignant choroidal melanomas can spread to other parts of the body.

 Most choroidal melanoma patients have no symptoms and the melanoma is found on routine eye examination.
 If patients have choroidal melanoma symptoms, they usually experience ﬂashes of light, distortion (bent or wavy lines) or loss of vision.
 None of these symptoms are specific for choroidal melanoma, but may be caused by a number of different eye conditions.